How did F Perkins become the largest manufacturer of diesel engines in the world?

 Pearson enters the oil industry in Mexico

 Weetman Pearson began to acquire oil concessions in Mexico from 1901.
-He was encouraged by President Porfirio Diaz (1830 – 1915), who was keen to develop a rival to the US oil companies already operating in the country.
+He was encouraged by President Porfirio Diaz (1830 – 1915), who was keen to develop a rival to the Standard Oil, who controlled the Mexican oil industry.

-Pearson struck oil in Mexico, and agreed to supply C T Bowring, the largest distributor of petrol in Great Britain, with oil at a fixed price.
-Unfortunately, his well ran dry, and he was forced to buy oil at inflated prices from his rival, Standard Oil, in order to fulfil the contract.
+Pearson struck oil in Mexico in around 1905.
+He agreed to supply C T Bowring, the largest distributor of petrol in Great Britain, with oil at a fixed price.
+Unfortunately, his well ran dry, and he was forced to buy crude from his rival, Standard Oil, at inflated prices in order to fulfil the contract.

-In a huge stroke of luck, Pearson made a large oil discovery in 1908.
-Dos Bocas was the largest oil deposit yet found in the world.
+Pearson discovered the Dos Bocas oil reserves in 1908.
+With a daily output of 300,000 barrels, it was the largest deposit yet found in the world.

 Standard Oil and Royal Dutch Shell virtually controlled the global oil market at this time.
-As Pearson did not want to be reliant on them, he established the Eagle Oil Transport Co to process and distribute his raw product.
+Pearson was reluctant to rely on his competitors, and established the Eagle Oil Transport Co in 1912 to process and distribute his raw product.